The uncensored draft of Dr. Sutherland’s “Irish Journey”.

 Below are links to scanned images of the uncensored draft of Irish Journey.
 These include the letter from the Mother Superior to Dr. Sutherland dated 13th October 1955 as well as the marked-up draft, so you can read the parts that were removed from the book.

-Please feel free to contact me if you have any questions (click the “Contact” tab).
+Please feel free to contact me if you have any questions (click the “Contact” tab on this website).

 Mark Sutherland